-Reed offers a number of foreign and domestic exchange programs for students interested in off-campus study.
-Students considering such study are encouraged to meet with their faculty adviser and the off-campus program director to develop a study plan.
+Reed offers a number of foreign and domestic programs for students interested in off-campus study.
+Students considering such study are encouraged to meet with their faculty adviser and the director of international programs to develop a study plan.
 Students in good academic standing who are approved by the faculty for participation in these programs are registered as regular students at the college and are able to use their financial aid for off-campus study.
 Residence in Reed-approved study-abroad programs does not count toward the college’s two-year residence requirement.

 Argentina: University of Buenos Aires/FLACSO, year or semester